bashizip/business-hours-picker/README.md

 ## How to use it

-First  Add the picker and the viewer you want to use in your layout files.
-The library has 4 main components, 2 Pickers and 2 viewer respectively :
+First, add the picker or the viewer you want to use in your layout files.

   **BusinessHoursWeekView**